Blosc/python-blosc/doc/tutorial.rst

   significant for a small `blocksize`.
 GIL release is intended to be used in situations where other bounds (such as file or network I/O) are the rate-limiting ones and a Python `ThreadPool` or similar object can be used for parallel processing either with or without `blosc` threads.
-Initial testing suggests that an equal mix of `ThreadPool` and `blosc` threads is near optimal.
+Preliminary tests suggest that an equal mix of `ThreadPool` and `blosc` threads is near optimal.
 I.e. a computer with 16 cores would have 4 `blosc` threads and 4 `ThreadPool` threads.
   An example of combining `blosc` and `ThreadPool` may be found in